antfu/antfu.me/pages/posts/epoch-semver.md

 ## Epoch Semantic Versioning

 [In an ideal world, I would wish SemVer to have 4 numbers: `EPOCH.MAJOR.MINOR.PATCH`](https://x.com/antfu7/status/1679184417930059777).
 The `EPOCH` version is for those big announcements, while `MAJOR` is for technical incompatible API changes that might not be significant.
 This way, we can have a more granular way to communicate changes.
-Similar we also have [Romantic Versioning that propose `HUMAN.MAJOR.MINOR`](https://github.com/romversioning/romver).
+Similarly, we also have [Romantic Versioning that propose `HUMAN.MAJOR.MINOR`](https://github.com/romversioning/romver).
+The creator of SemVer, [Tom Preston-Werner](https://tom.preston-werner.com/) also [mentioned similar concerns and solutions in this blog post](https://tom.preston-werner.com/2022/05/23/major-version-numbers-are-not-sacred). (thanks to [Sébastien Lorber](https://x.com/sebastienlorber) for pointing [this](https://x.com/sebastienlorber/status/1879127128530460856) out).

 But, of course, it's too late for the entire ecosystem to adopt a new versioning scheme.

 If we can't change SemVer, maybe we can at least extend it.
 I am proposing a new versioning scheme called **🗿 Epoch Semantic Versioning**, or Epoch SemVer for short.
 It's built on top of the structure of `MAJOR.MINOR.PATCH`, extend the first number to be the combination of `EPOCH` and `MAJOR`.
 To put a difference between them, we use a third digit to represent `EPOCH`, which gives `MAJOR` a range from 0 to 99.
 This way, it follows the exact same rules as SemVer **without requiring any existing tools to change, but provides more granular information to users**.